-Indi will be one of the first men to take Imran Khan’s cancer appeal to the base of the tallest mountain on earth.
-He’s now training for the big challenge in October and has taken part in IKCA’s 2018 3 Peaks Challenge.
+Indi became one of the first men to take Imran Khan’s cancer appeal to the base of the tallest mountain on earth.
+He began training for the big challenge in October 2018 and has taken part in the IKCA’s 2018 3 Peaks Challenge.

 “I admire IKCA as a charity doing wonderful work in Pakistan,” Indi says, when asked why he chose to support IKCA.
 “Back when I did my road-trip from the UK to India in aid of cancer care, I visited Shaukat Khanum Hospital in Lahore.
 I have also done the IKCA 3 Peaks challenge in 2014 and am doing it again this year with my wife and two children.
 I will keep raising money for the charity for as long as I can.”

 “From driving through 32 countries to 10K runs and mountain climbs throughout the UK and Asia, I have done many challenges,” explains Indi, “but this time I want to take the challenge up a notch –as cancer is on the rise and patients suffer so much.
 This is the least I can do as a human being.”